regits2501/xwiz-client/README.md

  * [Developers](#developers)

 ## Intro
 Many Twitter apis require user authentication (`access token`) before usage. `OAuth 1.0a` is (essencially a digital signature) process of letting know who (which app) wants to use an api and on which user's behalf.
-In other words you tell Twitter who you are, if twitter is ok with you it lets you to ask an user of your website (with twitter account), on authorization page, if he agrees that you act on its behalf (like post tweets on user's profile ect ...)
+In other words you tell Twitter who you are, if twitter is ok with you it lets you to ask an user of your website (with twitter account), on authorization page, if he agrees that you act on his behalf (like post tweets on user's profile ect ...)

 It happens to be a 3-leg (step) dance, it's implementation could look like this: